IISSI2-IS-profs/DeliverUS-Frontend-Customer/README.md

 Check https://github.com/IISSI2-IS/DeliverUS-Backend for full DeliverUS app requirements.

 # Frontend deployment steps:
-1. Accept the assignment of your github classroom if you have not done it before.
+1. Accept the group project assignment of your github classroom if you have not done it before.
 Once you accepted it, you will have your own copy of this project template.
 2. Clone your private repository at your local development environment by opening VScode and clone it by opening Command Palette (Ctrl+Shift+P or F1) and `Git clone` this repository, or using the terminal and running
 ```PowerShell
 git clone <url>